KrisDeCooman/hydroblox/docs/02-hydroblox-solution.md

 ## 02. HydroBlox Solution

 HydroBlox offers a solution to control the drinkwater usage and incentivizes users to be frugal, especially during periods of droughts.
-Small consumers will be rewarded, large consumers will be confrontend with larger fees.
+Small consumers will be rewarded, large consumers will be confronted with larger fees.
 HydroBlox tokens (HBT) will be used to create the right economic environment.

 The amount of HydroBlox tokens will always represent the amount of available drinkable water.